 Dr Antonio C. Malfense Fierro completed his PhD at Edinburgh University Business School in 2012 and has worked at Hull University Business School in since 2013.
 In May 2010 he was selected as one of the 100 global ‘Young Leaders of Tomorrow’ for the St Gallen Symposium in St Gallen, Switzerland.
-During 2010-2011 he was the first ‘Chazen Visiting Scholar’ at the Lang Entrepreneurship Center at Columbia University Business School, in the city of New York.
+During 2010-2011 he was the first ‘Chazen Visiting Scholar’ at the Lang Entrepreneurship Centre at Columbia University Business School, in the city of New York.

-He has also more recently (2013) been a visiting researcher at Makerere University Business School in Uganda, investigating large scale successful portfolio entrepreneurs in addition to work with the STEP family business consortium.
+He has also been a visiting researcher at Makerere University Business School in Uganda (2013), investigating large scale successful portfolio entrepreneurs in addition to work with the STEP family business consortium.
 In 2014 he was invited to the London School of Economics (LSE) Africa summit as an academic advisory panel member.

 Dr Malfense Fierro is particularly interested in the role of large scale (or portfolio entrepreneurship) in economic development in Africa and elsewhere, with his most recent published paper on the topic:

 being the first journal paper of its specific nature showing the economic contribution of Portfolio Entrepreneurs in Africa.